RuoxiWuRosie/ZhangWuZhu_ENV872_EDA_FinalProject/README_Template.md

 ## Folder structure, file formats, and naming conventions

 <describe the folders contained in the repository, including what type of files they contain>
 <describe the formats of files for the various purposes contained in the repository>
 <describe your file naming conventions>

+- We have 3 general folders: Data, Data Wrangling & Analysis, Report
+- Data folder: contains csv data in 2 categories.
+Processed data: extracted and wrangled.
+Raw: data extracted directly from online searching or scrapping
+- Data Wrangling & Analysis folder: contains rmd files for data wrangling (which output were exported to Processed Data folder) and analysis process (Time Series, Linear Modeling, Visualizations)
+- Report folder: Our final project report rmd file and html output is located in this folder.

 ## Metadata